 What will happen after I have complained?

-- Your complaint will be passed to the Corporate Complaints Officer, who will monitor the progress of your complaint from start to finish
+- Your complaint will be passed to the Customer Experience Team, who will monitor the progress of your complaint from start to finish

 - You will receive a written acknowledgement within two working days of making your complaint